Extending the double ramification cycle by resolving the Abel-Jacobi map: Introduction

-In the case $k=0$, an extension of the class to the whole of $\bar{\ca M}_{g,n}$ was constructed by Li \cite{Li2001Stable-morphism}, \cite{Li2002A-degeneration-}, Graber, and Vakil \cite{Graber2005Relative-virtua}.
+In the case $k=0$, an extension of the class to the whole of $\Mbar_{g,n}$ was constructed by Li \cite{Li2001Stable-morphism}, \cite{Li2002A-degeneration-}, Graber, and Vakil \cite{Graber2005Relative-virtua}.
 This class was computed in the compact-type case by Hain \cite{Hain2013Normal-function}, and this was extended to treelike curves with one loop by Grushevsky and Zakharov \cite{Grushevsky2012The-zero-sectio}.
-More recently, Janda, Pandharipande, Pixton and Zvonkine \cite{Janda2016Double-ramifica} computed this class on the whole of $\bar{\ca M}_{g,n}$, proving a conjecture of Pixton.
+More recently, Janda, Pandharipande, Pixton and Zvonkine \cite{Janda2016Double-ramifica} computed this class on the whole of $\Mbar_{g,n}$, proving a conjecture of Pixton.

 A construction for arbitrary $k$ was proposed by Gu\'er\'e \cite{Guere2016A-generalizatio}, but the situation here is more complicated.
 Pixton's conjecture makes sense for all $k$, but is purely combinatorial in origin.
-A more geometric conjecture is given by Faber and Pandharipande \cite{Faber2005Relative-maps-a} for $k=1$, generalised by Schmitt \cite{Schmitt2016Dimension-theor} to all $k \ge 1$; their formulae are moreover conjectured to coincide with Pixton's.
+A more geometric conjecture is given by Janda, Pandharipande, Pixton, and Zvonkine in the appendix of \cite{Faber2005Relative-maps-a} for $k=1$, generalised by Schmitt \cite{Schmitt2016Dimension-theor} to all $k \ge 1$; their formulae are moreover conjectured to coincide with Pixton's.
 However, it is at present unclear whether Gu\'er\'e's construction is compatible with these conjectures.

-In this paper we give a simple construction of an extension of an extension of the DRC for arbitrary $k$, and for $k=0$ we verify that it agrees with the construction of Li, Graber and Vakil.
+In this paper we give a simple construction of an extension of the DRC for arbitrary $k$, and for $k=0$ we verify that it agrees with the construction of Li, Graber and Vakil.
 Given the situation described above, it seems very interesting to know whether it coincides with the construction of Gu\'er\'e when $k$ is arbitrary; this is the subject of current work in progress.
+Our construction is valid in arbitrary characteristic, and produces a class in $\on{CH}(\Mbar_{g,n})$; we do not need to work with rational coefficients.

-We remark that Kass and Pagani \cite{Kass2017The-stability-s} have recently constructed large numbers of extensions of the DRC (for every $k \in \bb Z$); the relation to the known constructions remains to be understood.
+Kass and Pagani \cite{Kass2017The-stability-s} have recently constructed large numbers of extensions of the DRC (for every $k \in \bb Z$).
+In \cite{Holmes2017Jacobian-extens} we show that certain of their classes coincide with the one constructed in this article.